siscia/easy-hire/liquid-template.md

   end
 end
 ```
-Also this function is extremelly small, the function is nothing more that a loop in the input vector, for any element into the vector in creates a `Token` and return a vector of those tokens.
+Also this function is extremely small, the function is nothing more that a loop in the input vector, for any element into the vector in creates a `Token` and return a vector of those tokens.

 While the function loop it also keep count of what line we are in the source file, such information will be helpful in case of debug.